-To qualify for service at the council, a representative must be informed of the qualifications and submit to the general secretary a statement that the Rotarian:
+To qualify for service at the Council, a representative must be informed of the qualifications and submit to the general secretary a statement that the Rotarian:

-- 1 Clearly understands the qualifications, duties, andresponsibilities of a representative. - 2 Is qualified, willing, and able to assume and faithfully perform those duties and responsibilities. - 3 Will attend the council for its full duration
+- 1) Understands clearly the qualifications, duties, and responsibilities of a representative. - 2) Is qualified, willing, and able to assume and faithfully perform those duties and responsibilities. - 3) Will attend the Council for its full duration.

-Each district is encouraged to select as its representative the bestqualified eligible Rotarian available for service who is well informed about current Rotary policies, procedures, and programs.
-The RI board, while recognizing that the clubs in each district may select whom they will, stresses that representatives to the council should be selected on the basis of their ability to carry out their defined duties and not on the basis of their personal popularity within the district.
+Each district is encouraged to select as its representative the best-qualified eligible Rotarian available for service that is well informed about current Rotary policies, procedures, and programs.
+The RI Board, while recognizing that the clubs in each district may select whom they will, stresses that representatives to the Council should be selected on the basis of their ability to carry out their defined duties and not on the basis of their personal popularity within the district.
 The role of representative should be viewed as a serious and responsible position and not simply a perquisite of having served as governor.